Statistics of interfacial fluctuations of radially growing clusters: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have investigated the role of dilution and decorrelation on radial growth.
 Dilution drives matter redistribution along the growing interface: as the surface becomes larger the already deposited matter occupies a smaller fraction of interface, which is being simultaneously complemented with incoming matter, the actual driving force of domain growth in radial systems.
 Dilution is important for any rate of domain growth, as it keeps the interfacial density constant, but specially for rapidly growing domains, for which the diffusion mechanism becomes irrelevant and dilution becomes the sole responsible for the propagation of correlations on the macroscopic scale.
-The importance of dilution is such that in its absence, which takes place in the alternative dilation dynamics, strong memory effects arise.
-These include an enhanced stochasticity, which separates the behavior of the large spatial scale limit of the two-points correlation function from that dictated by the Family-Vicsek ansatz, and the appearance of non-universal critical exponents in the marginally rough regime, characterized by the equality $\zeta=d$.
+The importance of dilution is such that in its absence, which takes place in the alternative dilatation dynamics, strong memory effects arise.
+These include an enhanced stochasticity, which separates the behavior of the large spatial scale limit of the two-points correlation function from that dictated by the Family-Vicsek scaling, and the appearance of non-universal critical exponents in the marginally rough regime, characterized by the equality $\zeta=d$.
 As have seen, both universality and the Family-Vicsek structure of the correlation function are recovered by virtue of dilution.
+This is at least what happens in the cases mostly considered herein, which focus on unveiling the effects of domain growth.
+Topological effects are indeed present when one considers global scaling properties of hyperspherical interfaces~\cite{escuderolast}.